David Mobärg

-David Mobärg (born 17 May 1999) is a Swedish freestyle skier who competed at the 2022 Winter Olympics.
+David Mobärg (born 17 May 1999) is a Swedish freestyle skier who competed at the 2022 and 2026 Winter Olympics.

 Career

 Mobärg represented Sweden at the 2022 Winter Olympics in the ski cross event.
+On 16 December 2025, he was again selected to represent Sweden at the 2026 Winter Olympics.

 Personal life

-Mobärg's brother, Erik Mobärg, is also a freestyle skier.
+Mobärg's brother, Erik Mobärg, and sister, Linnea Mobärg, also compete in ski cross.